Published on December 22nd, 2017 | by Marc Madison0

 Harry Smith, known in the ring as Davey Boy Smith Jr., is a third-generation wrestler; he has the legacy of his father and grandfather to live up to in the ring.
 Many know that after training under members of his family, the Harts, Smith developed his craft with WWE alongside his cousin Natalya and friend Tyson Kidd.
 After competing in WWE from 2006-2011, Smith left for Japan, developing a name for himself while reinventing the type of competitor he was, as well.

 One never knows when they could be faced with a scenario where their will and character will be tested in a life-and-death situation.
 Well, Smith can also add hero to his list of accolades.
-He described an event on Facebook, which was also confirmed by Global News in his native Calgary, which forced him to become a negotiator while simply driving somewhere.
-Smith saw a woman that was hanging off of a bridge while someone was attempting to talk to her.
+He described an event on Facebook, which was also confirmed by Global News in his native Calgary and that lands him on our wrestling heroes list.
+While simply driving somewhere Smith saw a woman that was hanging off of a bridge while someone was attempting to talk to her.
 It was at this time Smith did both a noble and brave thing.
 He pulled over and approached the woman on the bridge.
 As he began to try to speak to her, the young woman threatened to jump.
 Smith carefully approached her and knew he would have to calmly talk her out of this harrowing predicament.

 “With people on the ground waving her not to jump,” Smith described, “I decided to grab a hold of her and not take any chances.
 She started to slide and I grabbed a hold of her.
 Luckily with my years of grappling and self-defense, I knew how to grab her HARD and how to pull her up from hanging off and jumping.”